peddiashrith/peddiashrith.github.io/README.md

 # Peddi Ashrith's Blog
 ### My BTEC Life
-In this blog I will be discussing about my journey of engineering life.
+In this blog I will be sharing my journey of engineering life.